Sparekassen for Kjøbenhavn og Omegn: Building

-The savings bank was initially based in the new City Hall on Nytorv9.
+The savings bank was initially based in the new City Hall on Nytorv 9.
 It was later based in Frederiksholms Kanal and Rådhusstræde.

 The savings bank purchased a building at the corner of Niels Hemmingsens Gade (No. 24) and Løvstræde (No. 7) in 1864.
-The building was in 1866-1868 adapted for use as new bank headquarters by architects Vilhelm Klein (1835-1913) and Hans Conrad Stilling (1815-1891).
+The building was in 1866–1868 adapted for use as new bank headquarters by architects Vilhelm Klein (1835–1913) and Hans Conrad Stilling (1815–1891).
 It was inaugurated on 18 November 1870.
-The building was by the same architects expanded Valkendorfsgade in In 1872-1873 and again in 1879.
-Another refurbishment of the building took place in 1911-1913 under supervision of the architects Albert Oppenheim (1879-1956) and Hans Wright (1854-1925).
+The building was by the same architects who expanded Valkendorfsgade in 1872–1873 and again in 1879.
+Another refurbishment of the building took place in 1911–1913 under supervision of the architects Albert Oppenheim (1879–1956) and Hans Wright (1854–1925).

 Legacy

-The savings Bank was later merged with other savings banks under the name SDS which was in turn merged into Unibank and later Nordea.
+The savings Bank was later merged with other savings banks under the name SDS, which was in turn merged into Unibank and later Nordea.
 These banks operated a branch in the building in Niels Hemmingsensgade until 2003.
 The building was then taken over by the Danish Hotel and Restaurant School.
 It is now home to a Paustian flagship store.